|

 Important: Do not include weekends and holidays when calculating the 30 working days.

-If the pregnant person fails to submit medical verification of pregnancy within 30 working days, the PSN payment shall continue only when the pregnant person presents evidence of good-faith efforts to comply with this requirement.
-If there is no evidence of good-faith efforts to comply, the PSN payment shall discontinue at the end of the month of the 30 working day period with a timely and adequate NOA.
+If there is no evidence of good faith efforts to comply, the PSN payment shall discontinue at the end of the month of the 30 working day period with a timely and adequate Notice of Action (NOA).
 If benefits continue beyond the end of the month of the 30 working day period, an overpayment must be established for any subsequent aided months the pregnant person failed to comply.

 The PSN payment must resume upon receipt of medical verification of pregnancy, effective the month in which the verification was provided.